Age needs one voice. Now it has:

 DWP local stats (Tab Tool) Benefit (including carer allowance and pension credit) take-up at local authority and Region available.

 NOMIS (Official labour market statistics - employment etc) Available at national, regional, local authority, and ward levels.

 Church Urban Fund poverty statistics At parish level, ranks parish paverty, and compares selected parish poverty on several indicators to the lowest and highest in the country.

-Neighbourhood statistics Official National Statistics on many topics, but many are from the 2001 census (should be updated as that data becomes available).
+Neighbourhood statistics Official National Statistics on many topics.
 Local Authority to Ward level.

 Active people survey Sport and exercise data split by age band (55+ is all older people); available at Local Authority level.